freddieduffield/knowledge-portfolio/javascript/promises.md

 The function passed to `.finally` always runs when the promise is settled be it resolve or reject.

 Its useful for performing clean-up.

+### Promise.race

+takes an array of promises and returns the fastest to resolve first If you pass an array the promise will forever be pending.
+Not commonly used but a use case might be timeout function